cloudfoundry/docs-dev-guide/services/managing-services.html.md

 ## <a id='bind'></a>Bind a Service Instance ##

 Some services provide bindable service instances.
 Binding a service to your application adds credentials for the service instance to the [VCAP_SERVICES](../deploy-apps/environment-variable.html) environment variable.
 In most cases these credentials are unique to the binding; another app bound to the same service instance would receive different credentials.
-How your app leverages the contents of environment variables may depend on the framework you employ.
+How your app leverages the contents of environment variables might depend on the framework you employ.
 Refer to the [Deploying Apps](../deploy-apps/index.html) section for more information.

 * You must restart or in some cases re-push your application for the application to recognize changes to environment variables.
 * Not all services support application binding.
 Many services provide value to the software development process and are not directly used by an application running on Cloud Foundry.